tangledhelix/DP_pascal/README.md

 ### Things to revisit ###

-- [ ] See project comments - there is a longer title
+- [x] See project comments - there is a longer title
+    - `THE PROVINCIAL LETTERS of BLAISE PASCAL.
+A NEW TRANSLATION WITH HISTORICAL INTRODUCTION AND NOTES.`
+    - Re-cased: `The provincial letters of Blaise Pascal.
+A new translation with historical introduction and notes.`
-    - [ ] Use in the book itself?
+    - [x] Use in the book itself?
-    - [ ] Use in submission to PG?
+    - [x] Use in submission to PG?
 - [x] On 135 and 136, P1 entered Greek characters which were reverted in F1
     - [x] Can fetch 135 from P2 (P2 made an update, which P3 preserved)
     - [x] Can fetch 136 from P1 (was preserved through P3)